launchdarkly/api-client-go/docs/SegmentBody.md

 `func (o *SegmentBody) HasUnbounded() bool`

 HasUnbounded returns a boolean if a field has been set.

+### GetUnboundedContextKind

+`func (o *SegmentBody) GetUnboundedContextKind() string`

+GetUnboundedContextKind returns the UnboundedContextKind field if non-nil, zero value otherwise.

+### GetUnboundedContextKindOk

+`func (o *SegmentBody) GetUnboundedContextKindOk() (*string, bool)`

+GetUnboundedContextKindOk returns a tuple with the UnboundedContextKind field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetUnboundedContextKind

+`func (o *SegmentBody) SetUnboundedContextKind(v string)`

+SetUnboundedContextKind sets UnboundedContextKind field to given value.

+### HasUnboundedContextKind

+`func (o *SegmentBody) HasUnboundedContextKind() bool`

+HasUnboundedContextKind returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)